GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-1/genesis-1.englishNatural.md

-In heading, God created the skies and the land.
+In the heading, God created the skies and the land.

 And the land was waste and void;
 And darkness, over the face of the abyss.